CommerceExperts/searchhub-docs/docs/smartquery/direct-integration.rst

     A non-existing tenant won't cause an error but simply return a QueryMapper which always returns `null`.

+QueryMapping
+  The object returned by the QueryMapper contains all information to change the search result.
+The main focus is to change the natural query that is processed by the search engine.
+  That's the so-called 'masterQuery'.
+In case there is not master query, the original user query should be used for search.
+To avoid null-checks, the 'getSearchQuery' method can be used, as it does that internally and will always return the correct one.

+  However there are also optional properties in the response that should influence the search process:

+  - **redirect**: URL to a landing page.
+If given, the search process can be stopped and the user can be redirected to the according URL.
+  - **potentialCorrections**: An optional array of 1 or 2 queries that could be a correction to the given query.
+They are given in case no reliable masterQuery could be found and should be shown to the user as possible alternative queries.
+More information in the `best practices story about potential corrections`_
+  - **relatedQueries**: An optional list of queries that are related to the user input.
+They can be used as inspiring queries next to the search result.
+  - **resultModifications**: A list of instructions with 4 different types, about how the result should be modified.
+With each type comes a list of IDs that are addressed with the according modification:
+    - Add: those given IDs should be added to the result at any position so they can be found through scrolling, filtering or sorting.
+    - Remove: the products with those IDs should be removed from the result in case they are present.
+This should happen during result creation in order to show correct facet filters.
+    - Pin: The given product IDs should be added to the result and moved to the very top of the result.
+    - Penalize: Those specified products should get a score penalty so they vanish to the end of the according result.

 .. note::
     The API Key and the preload tenants are automatically populated with the same environment variables as the REST-service:
     If the environment variable `SH_API_KEY` is available, the API Key is set to it.
 Same for `SH_INIT_TENANTS` that adds tenants to the list of preloaded tenants.

 ..
 [3] We will provide you with a personal API Key.

 Usage Example